Part 4: Expanding Consciousness with Heart: The Role of Love and Compassion in Psychedelic-Assisted Transformative Practices and Spiritual Traditions

 The Ethics of Care: Our Interconnected Responsibility

 Nel Noddings described key aspects of a caring relationship, like engrossment (attentively focusing on the other's needs) and motivational displacement (shifting one's energy to serve the other).
-This ethic stresses our shared responsibility and that our well-being is tied to the well-being of others, making universal compassion a moral imperative.
+This ethic stresses our shared responsibility and that our well-being is tied to the well-being of others, making universal compassion a moral necessity.

 Contemplative Practices & Their Benefits: